No. 10 LSU softball beats McNeese 5-2

 BATON ROUGE - No. 10 LSU softball defeated McNeese 5-2 at home Tuesday night.

-LSU trailed 2-0 through the first two innings, but gained a 3-2 lead in the bottom of the third and never lost the lead.
+LSU trailed 2-0 through the first two innings, but scored five runs in the bottom of the third and never lost the lead.

 Trending News